Zwei Studierende mit Büchern

 120

-The Master's programme Democracy and Economics combines two disciplines of political science:
+The master's programme Democracy and Economy combines two disciplines of Economics, Law and Social Sciences:

 • economics.